-The procedures for downloading both the blade server module software and the B10n application software as well as the firmware on the Sun Fire B10n content load balancing blade involve downloading the software to your TFTP server.
+The procedures for downloading both the blade server module software and the B10n application software as well as the firmware on the Sun Fire B10n blade involve downloading the software to your TFTP server.

 If you are updating the blade server module before downloading the software, check the blade server module software version.